-Tours through the forest
+Tours through the rainforest

-How you as our guest can contribute
+How you can contribute as our guest

-Are there many insects and malaria?
+What about insects and malaria?

 To enter Ecuador no vaccinations are necessary.